Fontanillis Lake & Dicks Lake Trail and Map

 Fontanillis Lake & Dicks Lake Trail

 The most direct trail to Fontanillis Lake and Dicks Lake is shown on the map below, but several variations are possible.
 The short loop over to Middle Velma Lake is worth the extra time.
-Starting from Bayview Campground is not much different from using the Eagle Falls trailhead.
+Starting from the old Bayview Campground (now closed to camping) is not much different from using the Eagle Falls trailhead.

 Eagle Falls Trailhead to Bayview Trail Junction,